moji1/MDebugger/README.md

      4. You have several debugging commands to debug the counter model.
 Use help to see a full list of commands.
-        For in use "list" to see the running capsules, use "n -c capsule name" to step over the execuation of the capsules, use "b -c ...." to set breakpoint, and so on.
+        For in use "list" to see the running capsules, use "n -c capsule name" to step over the execuation of the capsules, use "b -c ...." to set a breakpoint, and so on.
      5. The following figure shows a full list of the MDebugger commands.
         ![alt text](screenshots/MDebugger-Commands.png)